jasmaa/umd-cas-login-example/README.md

 Simple PoC demonstration of a web app using UMD CAS login system

-**NOTE**: Since CAS needs a URL as a service, the example needs to redirect to a dummy url.
-To test the example, copy the GET params from the redirect and paste them in as `localhost:3000/login?<params here>`

 ## Setup and Run
     yarn install
     node ./server.js